MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-create-a-product-manifest.md

 # How to: Create a product manifest
 To deploy prerequisites for your application, you can create a bootstrapper package.
 A bootstrapper package contains a single product manifest file but a package manifest for each locale.
 The package manifest contains localization-specific aspects of your package.
 This includes strings, end-user license agreements, and the language packs.

- For more information about product manifests, see [How to: Create a package manifest](../deployment/how-to-create-a-package-manifest.md).
+ For more information about package manifests, see [How to: Create a package manifest](../deployment/how-to-create-a-package-manifest.md).

 ## Create the product manifest